 It is also important to keep in mind that the precision of measurement along a scale is not impacted by the RP value.
 The same items define the underlying scale regardless of which RP value is selected.
 Finally, it is important to note that the RP value does not decide on which item measures in which level: All items contribute to the measurement precision in all levels of proficiency, the RP value is one point on the item function graph at which a certain probability is reached.
 Respondents with a proficiency located below this point have a lower probability (but not 0.0) than the RP value chosen, and respondents with a probability above this point have a higher probability (but do not solve the item with certainty) of solving an item.
 That means that an item that was located in level 4 using an RP value of 0.67 will also provide information on respondents that are located in levels 3 or 5.
 The location of an item at a certain level simply implies that (for the chosen RP value) this item is most representative of that particular level.

 Chapter 21 describes the content definition for each proficiency level per cognitive domain.
-Figures 18.5 to 18.7 show the percentage of respondents per country at each level of proficiency for each cognitive domain (note that France and the Russian Federation are not included in the figures as their data were not received in time).
+Figures 18.5 to 18.7 show the percentage of respondents per country at each level of proficiency for each cognitive domain.